-There’s no better place to study wine and beverages than at our California campus in the heart of the Napa Valley and Northern California wine country.
-Here, we offer a unique two-semester Wine and Beverage Graduate Certificate program that’s designed to enrich your understanding of all types of beverages, giving you a decided competitive career advantage in the food and beverage, restaurant, and hospitality industries.
+There’s no better place to get your wine education than at our California campus in the heart of the Napa Valley and Northern California wine country.
+Here, we offer a unique two-semester Wine and Beverage Graduate Certificate program that’s designed to enrich your understanding of all types of beverages.
+CIA's wine certificate will give you a decided competitive career advantage in the food and beverage, restaurant, and hospitality industries.

 Ready to start?
 Apply Today!